 Melatonin may also benefit mental health.
 Researchers are exploring its potential impact on melatonin and depression, and anxiety, noting the strong connection between sleep, circadian rhythms, and emotional well-being.
 While early findings are encouraging, larger clinical trials are needed to confirm how melatonin could be used in mental health treatments.

-Tips for Optimizing Melatonin Benefits
+Tips to Maximize Melatonin Benefits for Sleep

 Melatonin alone won’t fix every sleep problem.
 Pairing it with healthy lifestyle changes and other natural sleep aids can maximize results.
 Sticking to a consistent bedtime, keeping your room dark and cool, limiting screen time before bed, and adding relaxation techniques can all enhance melatonin’s effectiveness.

-Lifestyle Changes to Enhance Melatonin’s Effects
+Lifestyle Tips to Enhance Melatonin’s Sleep Effects

 Establish a steady sleep schedule—even on weekends—to help your body’s internal clock stay consistent.
 Develop a calming bedtime routine by taking a warm bath, reading, or listening to soothing music.
 Avoid bright lights, especially blue light from screens, for at least an hour before bedtime.
 Regular exercise also promotes better sleep, but avoid intense workouts too close to lights-out.